They say that an ounce of prevention is worth a pound of cure.

 Not sure what to do?
 Then check out these four tips.

 Dead batteries are a common annoyance, and you never really know when your battery is going to need a boost.
-It usually happens at the most inopportune time—and if there’s no one around to help out with jumper cables, you may need to pay a tow truck to have your vehicle towed to a mechanic.
+It usually happens at the most inopportune time—and if there’s no one around to help out, you may need to pay a tow truck to bring you to a mechanic.
 Then you’ll have to pay your mechanic to fix the problem.

 The solution?
 Get yourself a battery charger.
-You’ll be able to help yourself, and you’ll be able to help other drivers who break down as well.
+You’ll be able to help yourself, and you’ll be able to help other drivers who break down.
 Of course, you’ll need to take a few minutes to learn how to use it properly.
 But that’s a small price to pay when you weigh it against the possibility of being stranded on the side of the road.

-2. Get repair estimates and keep track of repairs.
+Get repair estimates and keep track of repairs